Possible Causes of Low Back or Leg Pain

 The symptoms in your back or leg may be due to pressure on a nerve.
 This pressure may be caused by a damaged disk or by abnormal bone growth.
 Either way, you may feel pain, burning, tingling, or numbness.
 If you have pressure on a nerve that connects to the sciatic nerve, pain may shoot down your leg.

-Constant wear and tear can weaken a disk over time.
+Constant wear and tear can weaken a disk over time and cause back pain.
 The disk can then be damaged by a sudden movement or injury.
 If its soft center begins to bulge, the disk may press on a nerve.
 Or the outside of the disk may tear, and the soft center may squeeze through and pinch a nerve.